ThiagoCMFranco/ChromieTimeTracker/README.md

 ## Quality of Life Features
 Track Emissary Quests from Legion and Battle for Azeroth in your Class Hall and War Effort report windows.
+Track Legion Invasions in the Broken Isles on Legion report window.
 Check your current Covenant Sanctum choice.
 Track follower action resources (Garrison Resource, Order Resource, War Resource e Reservoir Anima).
 Check the remaining time for available Garrison, Class Hall, War Effort and Covenant Sanctum missions.